creativeartbd/Filter-Me/README.md

-After open the main URL you can see Drag and Drop area where you can drag your **image**.
-After successfully dragged the image the app will automatically upload the image to the Gallery folder and as well as the database to store the data.
+After open the main URL you can see **Drag and Drop** area as well as the **browse** link where you can drag or browse your **images**.
+After successfully dragged or selected the images the app will automatically upload the image/s to the Gallery folder and as well as the database to store the data.